Marko dos Santos

-Marcos Paulo dos Santos or simply known as Marko dos Santos (born 18 May 1981) is a Brazilian footballer who plays as a winger.
+Marcos Paulo dos Santos or simply known as Marko dos Santos (born 18 May 1981) is a Albanian-Brazilian footballer who plays as a winger.

 He came to Albania on 24 January 2003 when he signed for Apollonia coming from Sparta Futebol Clube from Minas Gerais.

 Besa Kavajë

 Dos Santos made his debut for Besa against Olympiacos F.C. in Tirana in the UEFA Europa League.
 He played as a striker having very good performance, although his team lost 5-0.